 Tree 3602 is mature 80-inch DBH giant Sequoia (Sequoiadendron giganteum).
-During Phase 1 of construction, a drive aisle and associated sidewalk and parking will be constructed to the east.
-During Phase 2, grading will occur to the south, west, and north.
-Tree protection fencing is proposed at the edge of grading.
-A sanitary sewer line is proposed 30 feet north of tree 3602.
-The project arborist shall oversee excavation for the sewer line within the tree protection fencing areas as shown on Attachment 2.
+During Phase 1 of construction, a drive aisle will be constructed to the east.
+During Phase 2, a pathway will connect Buildings J and K. The pathway will be constructed outside the 80-foot critical root zone radius.
+Tree protection fencing is proposed at the edge of the critical root zone.
+A sanitary sewer line was previously proposed near tree 3602 but will be rerouted away from the 80-foot critical root zone radius to avoid a variance.
+Percent encroachment for tree 3602 is 30 percent (Attachment 3); therefore, no variance is needed.3